 Who needs mentors?

-Not every employee needs to be mentored at any given time, and it is also not practical to mentor everyone.
+It is a fact that not every employee needs to be mentored, and it is also not practical to mentor everyone.
 Provide an opportunity for all employees to sign up for the program.
-Get the managers' opinions on who within their teams might need mentoring.
-Convey the advantages of mentor programs, and what the employees can expect from it.
+Also, get the opinion from managers on who might need mentoring from their teams?
+Convey the advantages of mentor programs, and what the employees can expect from it?

-A face-to-face mentor-mentee relationship is one key to developing the all-important trust factor.
+Embracing Technology: A face-to-face mentor-mentee relationship is a key to developing the all-important trust factor.
 Still, there are situations when this is not a practical option.
 At this stage, technology can enable companies to keep the mentor program running even if the mentor and mentee are far away from each other.
 Especially so in this internet and cloud-enabled world, distance mentoring is popular.